 Calm the cough:

-- Take Respiguard and an herbal cough syrup.
-Respiguard contains herbs that boost immune function, kill bacteria, and soothe a sore throat.
+- Take Respiguard or Immune Glycerite.
+These formulas contains herbs that boost immune function, kill bacteria, and soothe a cough and sore throat.
 Herbal cough syrups contain herbs that help to HEAL a cough (not just suppress it).
 Liquid formulas are especially good for children (or adults) who don’t swallow pills.

 - Drink “Throat Coat” tea (by Traditional Medicinals) to soothe a sore throat.
 May add raw honey.